AftabHussain/aftabhussain.github.io/Experience.md

 **M.S. in Computer Science and Engineering**
 <br>Department of Computer Science and Engineering
-<br>Bangladesh Univeristy of Engineering and Technology
+<br>Bangladesh University of Engineering and Technology
 <br> <font color="gray">2010 to 2012

 **B.Tech. in Computer Science and Engineering**